 Starbucks Blends Vegan Frappuccinos, but Don’t Go Light on Your Order

 But this initial transition caused some confusion.
 It seems the new formula may contain gluten, and some were wondering why the light frappuccino base isn’t classified as dairy-free while the regular version is.

 Thanks to Kim at Gluten-Free is Life and her inquiry to Starbucks, we now have some answers.
 According to Starbucks’ customer relations:

 So it seems the light and regular bases are being made with different formulas (one with gluten, one without) and on different equipment (one with shared dairy lines, one without).
-But remember, the bonus carramel drizzle and whip cream do contain dairy, so pass on these extras to keep the beverage non-dairy and vegan.
-Thanks again to Kim and to Starbucks for this clarification.
+But remember, the bonus caramel drizzle and whip cream do contain dairy, so pass on these extras to keep the beverage non-dairy and vegan.
+Thanks to Starbucks for this clarification.

 For more details on dairy-free and vegan options at Starbucks, see our Starbucks Dairy-Free Guide.

 Pingback: Guide to Dairy Free Starbucks Beverages and Food

 Does anybody know if the Light Frappunccino syrup has lactose in it?